Resiliency and high availability in microservices

 Figure 4-22.
 A Microservice Platform is fundamental for an application's health management

-The complex problems shown in Figure 4-22 are very hard to solve by yourself.
+The complex problems shown in Figure 4-22 are hard to solve by yourself.
 Development teams should focus on solving business problems and building custom applications with microservice-based approaches.
 They should not focus on solving complex infrastructure problems; if they did, the cost of any microservice-based application would be huge.
 Therefore, there are microservice-oriented platforms, referred to as orchestrators or microservice clusters, that try to solve the hard problems of building and running a service and using infrastructure resources efficiently.
-This reduces the complexities of building applications that use a microservices approach.
+This approach reduces the complexities of building applications that use a microservices approach.

 Different orchestrators might sound similar, but the diagnostics and health checks offered by each of them differ in features and state of maturity, sometimes depending on the OS platform, as explained in the next section.